Salisbury - Nathan

 Salisbury - Nathan is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census evaluated Salisbury - Nathan's dwelling structure with 89.6% houses and 10.3% other dwellings.
-Brisbane metro had 77.8% houses and 22.2% other dwellings.
-Home ownership in Salisbury - Nathan was 25.8%, compared to Brisbane metro's higher figure.
-Mortgaged dwellings were 44.3% and rented ones were 29.8%.
-The median monthly mortgage repayment was $2,000, lower than the Brisbane metro average of $2,100.
-The median weekly rent in Salisbury - Nathan was $385, similar to Brisbane metro's $388.
-Nationally, mortgage repayments averaged $1,863 and rents were $375 per week.
+The latest Census evaluated Salisbury - Nathan's dwelling structures as 89.6% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 77.8% houses and 22.2% other dwellings.
+Home ownership in Salisbury - Nathan was 25.8%, with mortgaged dwellings at 44.3% and rented ones at 29.8%.
+The median monthly mortgage repayment was $2,000, below Brisbane metro's average of $2,100.
+The median weekly rent in Salisbury - Nathan was $385, compared to Brisbane metro's $388.
+Nationally, mortgage repayments were higher at $1,863 and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing